rskbansal/cruXipher/Sasta Sherlock/README.md

 # Sasta Sherlock

-Closely inspecting the image, you can see a 7-Eleven logo, some writing in Chinese, and a sign of Temple Street (which is in Hong Kong).
+In this image, you can see a 7-Eleven logo, some writing in Chinese, and a sign of Temple Street (which is in Hong Kong).

-Searching ‘7-eleven employee stabbing hong kong’ and scrolling through the images leads us to this website:
+Searching 'Hong Kong Stabbing 7-eleven employee temple street' and scrolling through the images leads us to these websites:

 [https://coconuts.co/hongkong/news/victim-7-11-stabbing-yau-ma-tei-dies-injuries-case-reclassified-murder/](https://coconuts.co/hongkong/news/victim-7-11-stabbing-yau-ma-tei-dies-injuries-case-reclassified-murder/)